johnfedoruk/bangular/aio/content/guide/service-worker-getting-started.md

 Now the app has no access to network interaction.

-For applications that do not use the Angular service worker, refreshing now would display Chrome's Internet disconnected page that says "There is no Internet connection".
+For applications that do not use the Bangular service worker, refreshing now would display Chrome's Internet disconnected page that says "There is no Internet connection".

-With the addition of an Angular service worker, the application behavior changes.
+With the addition of an Bangular service worker, the application behavior changes.
 On a refresh, the page loads normally.

 If you look at the Network tab, you can verify that the service worker is active.